DataDog/documentation/content/en/service_management/service_level_objectives/time_slice.md

 ### Groups and overall uptime

-Time Slice SLOs allows you to track uptime for individual groups, where groups are defined in the "group by" portion of the metric query.
+Time Slice SLOs allow you to track uptime for individual groups, where groups are defined in the "group by" portion of the metric query.

 When groups are present, uptime is calculated for each individual group.
 However, overall uptime works differently.
 In order to match existing monitor SLO functionality, Time Slice SLOs use the same definition of overall uptime.
 When **all** groups have uptime, it is considered overall uptime.
 Conversely, if **any** group has downtime, it is considered overall downtime.
 Overall uptime is always less than the uptime for any individual group.